-Now, if $u_2$ is domination-forced, then $v_1$ and $v_2$ have no additional neighbours.
-Thus, the only neighbour of $v_2$ is $u_2$, which has at least two in-neighbours, and thus, $v_2$ cannot be domination-forced.
+If $u_2$ is domination-forced, then $v_1$ and $v_2$ have no additional in-neighbours.
+Thus, the only in-neighbour of $v_2$ is $u_2$, which has at least two in-neighbours, and thus, $v_2$ cannot be domination-forced.
 Thus, $v_2$ is location-forced, and since $f^-(u_2)=v_2$, there is a vertex $u_3$ such that $N^-(u_2)\setminus N^-(u_3)=\{v_2\}$.
 Thus, $u_3$ must have $v_1$ as an in-neighbour, and in fact we have $u_1=u_3$ and there are no other vertices in $D$.
 Now, we are done since the underlying graph of $D$ is a half-graph of order~4.

-Otherwise, $u_2$ is location-forced, and since $f^-(v_2)=u_2$, there is a vertex $v_3$ such that $N^-(v_2)\setminus N^-(v_3)=\{u_2\}$.
-We can continue this procedure until we reach a domination-forced vertex $u_k$.
-Then the procedure stops, and the underlying graph of $D$ is a half-graph of order $2k$, which completes the proof. \end{proof}
+Otherwise, $u_2$ is location-forced, and since $u_2=f^-(v_2)$, there is a vertex $v_3$ such that $N^-(v_2)\setminus N^-(v_3)=\{u_2\}$.
+We can continue this process, building disjoint pairs of vertices $(u_i,v_i)$ forming the forcing 2-cycles of $D$, where $u_i$ has an outgoing arc and an incoming arc to and from each vertex $v_j$, with $j\leq i$.
+This goes on until we reach a domination-forced vertex $u_k$.
+Then, the process stops.
+The vertex set of th obtained graph is $\{u_1,\ldots,u_k\}\cup\{v_1,\ldots,v_k\}$, and there are two symmetric arcs between $u_i$ and $v_j$ if and only if $i\leq j$.
+Thus, the underlying graph of $D$ is precisely a half-graph of order $2k$, which completes the proof. \end{proof}